 4. Add New Oil

 You can now proceed to refill the engine with the new oil.
-Ensure you use the right engine-oil, and you have the right amount as recommended in the vehicle manufacturer's manual.
-If you are not sure of anything, you should consult an expert or read the manual before you add any oil.
+Make sure to use the right engine oil and the right amount as recommended in the car manufacturer's manual.
+If you are not sure, you should consult an expert or read the manual before you add any oil.
 Add the oil through the vehicle's oil fill hole.
 For the oil to pour smoothly without any bubbles, hold the bottle such that the spout remains on top.

 The dipstick is not always reliable in getting correct measurements, especially when your engine has been running.
 For the stick to give you an accurate reading, carry out checks very early in the morning.
 Your vehicle should be on level ground, cold and stable.

-Once you are done adding the oil close the oil cap tightly.
-If any oil had spilled on the engine, wipe it all.
-Although the spilled oil may pose no danger to the engine, it may produce smoke as the engine heats up or resulting in an unpleasant burnt oil smell.
-Remove all the tools that were in use.
-Carefully inspect if there is an oil leak on the engine and beneath the vehicle.
+Once you are done adding the oil, close the oil cap tightly.
+Wipe off any spilled oil on the engine.
+The spilled oil does not pose any danger to the engine, but it may produce smoke as the engine heats up and result in burnt-oil smell.
+Remove all the tools that you used.
+Carefully inspect for oil leaks on the engine and beneath the vehicle.

 It is also essential to check your oil level using the dipstick.
 To get the correct reading, turn off your vehicle and let it rest for at least 10 minutes to allow the oil to settle.

-The used old oil and the oil filter should be disposed of appropriately; if possible, taken back for recycling.
-There are several used oil and oil filter recycling centres in the country which can take up the oil for recycling.
-Put the used oil without spilling into a well-labelled container to avoid any confusion.
+The used old oil and the oil filter should be disposed of appropriately; if possible, take them to used oil and oil filter recycling centres.
+Pour the used oil into a properly-labelled container to avoid mixing them up.
 Used engine oil is a dense environment pollutant and should be disposed of appropriately.